Hiimus/arca_bookstore/README.md

 - All pages have the same navbar/sidebar and footer.

+### Page Specific Features

 ### Home page

 - Navbar/sidebar with links to all pages within the app.

+- Messages and Toasts are used when executing certain actions on the site, such as logging in and out, adding and removing products from the shopping bag, completing a transaction, and for admin actions too like adding and editing products.

 - Hero background/image that greets the users.